JevPrentice/OracleOcaPreperation/README.md

 # OracleOcaPreperation
-Note for oracle oca certification preparation
+Notes and examples for oracle oca certification preparation